polterguy/polterguy.github.io/index.md

 ## Generate SQL endpoints

-Magic allows you to create HTTP endpoints with only SQL knowledge.
+Magic allows you to create HTTP endpoints with SQL only.
 This allows you to compose some SQL statement, and rapidly wrap it inside an HTTP endpoint.
 You can find this component in the Tools/CRUD Generator/SQL section of your dashboard.
 Choose your database, provide some SQL, add arguments that you reference in your SQL, and click the _"Generate"_ button.
 Below is a screenshot of the process.